 Angelo Ricasata (2021-2023)

-Angelo Ricasata is a 1st generation Deaf/Hard of Hearing & Filipino-American San Diegan native, having grown up in the military family.
-He had previously lived in Hawai'i for 4 years due to said military family life, and had attended Cal Poly Pomona for 6 years, with a Bachelor of Architecture degree.
+Angelo Ricasata is a 1st generation Deaf/Hard of Hearing and Filipino-American, San Diegan native, having grown up in a military family.
+He had previously lived in Hawai'i for 4 years due to said military family life and had attended Cal Poly Pomona for 6 years, with a Bachelor of Architecture degree.
 He has traveled to the Philippines, Japan, and Europe and has drawn inspiration from them to pursue his taste in architecture as well as cultures.
-He has worked at Palomar Community College from 2016-2018, as an ASL Lab Technician, and a Deaf mentor for Interpreting students in school and theatre settings.
+He has worked at Palomar Community College from 2016-2018 as an ASL Lab Technician and a Deaf mentor for Interpreting students in school and theatre settings.
 Currently, he works for a design company based in Miramar that specializes on home remodels and new builds.
-His passions lie not just in architecture, but also in performing arts (dancing and playing the violin), sketching, foreign languages (both verbal and nonverbal) as well as cultures.
-He had also performed for the Bay Area International Deaf Dance Festival and the one-time San Diego Deaf Dance Performance Event, with his specialization in SongSign.
-He has a respectful and positive attitude, and ensures complete and in-depth understanding with communication among parties.
+His passions lie not just in architecture but also in performing arts (dancing and playing the violin), sketching, foreign languages (both verbal and nonverbal), as well as cultures.
+He also performed for the Bay Area International Deaf Dance Festival and the one-time San Diego Deaf Dance Performance Event, with his specialization in SongSign.
+He has a respectful and positive attitude and ensures complete and in-depth understanding with communication among parties.

 Razi Hall (2021-2023)

 Deaf and a Florida native, Rodney “Razi” Hall lives and works in San Diego for Deaf community as a Deaf Interpreter.
-I’m a native ASL user and he enrolled in the ASL Interpreting program at Mesa College to become a Deaf Interpreter.
-I received a certification of achievement which allowed me to enhance my interpretation skills and knowledge.
-I conducts myself in a professional manner, able to work well with Team interpreter.
+He is a native ASL user and he enrolled in the ASL Interpreting program at Mesa College to become a Deaf Interpreter.
+He received a certification of achievement which allowed him to enhance his interpretation skills and knowledge.
+He conducts myself in a professional manner, able to work well with team interpreters.

-I worked as freelance Deaf Interpreter for a year.
-Now I works as staff interpreter for DCS as a Deaf Interpreter.
-I’m working on becoming a Certified Deaf Interpreter.
+He worked as a freelance Deaf Interpreter for a year.
+Now he works as staff Deaf interpreter for DCS.
+He is working on becoming a Certified Deaf Interpreter.